Margin Maintenance and Substitutions on Repurchase Agreements

 4. Substitutions

-The Reserve Bank endeavours to meet reasonable requests from counterparties to return to them securities that the Reserve Bank holds under an existing reverse repurchase agreement and receive replacement securities.
-The Reserve Bank is under no obligation to enter into such exchanges, and may decline to meet requests for collateral substitutions where counterparties are requesting a high volume of substitutions.
+The Reserve Bank endeavours to meet reasonable requests from counterparties to return to them securities that the Reserve Bank holds under an existing reverse repo and receive replacement securities.
+The Reserve Bank is under no obligation to enter into such substitutions, and may decline to meet requests for collateral substitutions where counterparties are requesting a high volume of substitutions.

 Substitution requests should be submitted using the Substitutions template.

-The RITS member should contact the Reserve Bank's Domestic Markets Desk with details of the securities that it wishes to call back together with details of the securities that it will offer as replacement.
+The RITS member should contact the Reserve Bank’s Monetary Policy Implementation Desk with details of the securities that it wishes to call back together with details of the securities that it will offer as replacement.

-For repos contracted through the Reserve Bank's standing facilities, counterparties seeking the return of securities previously sold to the Reserve Bank may also request termination of an existing repo and, where appropriate, arrange a new repurchase agreement.
-In this instance, the purchase prices of any replacement securities need not match the repurchase prices of the original securities.
+For repos contracted through the Reserve Bank’s standing facilities, counterparties seeking the return of securities previously sold to the Reserve Bank may also request termination of an existing repo and, where appropriate, arrange a new repo.
+In this instance, the purchase price of any replacement securities need not match the purchase price or repurchase price of the original securities.